stuc2010/jenkins-playground/README.md

 # Jenkins Playground
 This repository is to demonstrate skills in Vagrant, Ansible, and Jenkins.
 It simulates a very simple (and not very secure) build server using Vagrant or Docker Compose to supply a Linux Virtual Machine and Ansible to install and configure an HTTP instance of [Jenkins](http://localhost:58080) and [Artifactory](http://localhost:58082/ui/) and expose them on port 58080 and 58082 of the host machine.

+**The Ansible play makes use of Ansible Vault to protect secrets but in the interests of this being a demo which you don't have to contact me about I have included the Vault password file in repository. *Obviously you would never, ever, ever, do this in a real world scenario*.**

 To run using Docker Compose (requires Docker to be installed on the host machine) run `docker compose up` from the project root directory.

 To run using Vagrant (requires Vagrant and a VM provider to be installed) run `vagrant up` from the project root directory.